magento/devdocs/src/release/beta-program.md

 ---

 Welcome to the {{ site.data.var.ee }} Beta Program and thank you for your interest in participating.
-This program is available to all our partners.
+This program is available to all Adobe Commerce partners and customers.
-To sign up for the Beta program, you must be a current [Solution Partner][] or Technology Partner with Adobe.
-Read and follow the steps outlined below to participate in the program.
+To sign up for the Beta program, read and follow the steps outlined below.

 ## Why participate

 1. The earlier you see the code we are developing the sooner you can prepare your technology and merchants for the upcoming upgrade.
    Yes, things may change, but you will get an understanding where in the codebase changes are happening and start your preparations sooner than the General Availability release date.
-1. Provide valuable feedback to Adobe developers and help us find and correct issues sooner.
+1. If you are a [Solution Partner][] or Technology Partner with Adobe, you can provide valuable feedback to Adobe developers and help us find and correct issues sooner.

 Ready to participate?
 Follow the steps below.